Apple VR Headset

 In addition to hand- and eye-tracking, Apple is also developing other control mechanisms.
 One possible method would be a thimble-like device worn on a user's finger that could allow them to control software.
 It isn't clear if that accessory will be bundled with "Apple VR" or sold separately.

 Multiple reports have suggested Apple will use LiDar in its MR headset.
 The technology, which Apple has used in the 2020 iPad Pro and iPhone 12 series, dramatically improves environmental mapping for AR experiences.
-It can place virtual objects in a real-world environment more accurately, and it may be able to enhance hand-tracking as well.
+It can place virtual objects in a real-world environment more accurately, and it may enhance hand tracking as well.

-To power each lens' view, a VR system needs to process two simultaneous graphical feeds, each from a slightly different angle.
+A VR system needs to process two simultaneous graphical feeds to power each lens's view, each from a slightly different angle.
 Each lens' video is graphically demanding and continually shifting in response to the user's head movement.
-The graphics also need to have high resolutions and support a bare minimum of 60 frames per second.
+The graphics also need to have high resolutions and support a minimum of 60 frames per second.

 The standalone headset would also include a built-in battery, sparking further heating concerns.
 A fan would be essential to maintain safe operating temperatures under these demanding conditions.